tbroyer/oidc-servlets/rs/README.md

 ## Usage

 Add dependencies on [`net.ltgt.oidc:oidc-servlets`](https://central.sonatype.com/artifact/net.ltgt.oidc/oidc-servlets) and [`net.ltgt.oidc:oidc-servlets-rs`](https://central.sonatype.com/artifact/net.ltgt.oidc/oidc-servlets-rs).
+You can also use the [`net.ltgt.oidc:oidc-servlets-bom`](https://central.sonatype.com/artifact/net.ltgt.oidc/oidc-servlets-bom) BOM to align those dependencies on the same version.

 Configure the `UserFilter` and `CallbackServlet` from [OIDC-Servlets](../README.md#usage), but use the `AuthenticationRedirector` subclass from OIDC-Servlets+RS rather than the one from OIDC-Servlets.
 You can also use the other servlets from OIDC-Servlets: `LogoutServlet`, `LogoutCallbackServlet`, and `BackchannelLogoutServlet`.